 Ms. Wulkan has won relief for their clients at the administrative level in the form of eligibility determinations, orders for comprehensive independent evaluations, changes to Individual Education Programs (IEP), including the addition of a dedicated aide, and orders granting funding for non-public day and residential schools and compensatory education.
 Ms. Wulkan is a strong advocate for at risk students in multiple systems including court-involved youth, youth committed to administrative agencies, and youth involved with the mental health system.

 Our office serves the Washington Greater Metropolitan Area, including the District of Columbia, Prince George's County, Baltimore City, Baltimore County, and Montgomery County.
-We are currently accepting private and pro bono referrals on a case-by-case basis.
-For more information, please call the office at (202) 682-3909 or email us at email@example.com.
+For more information, please call the office at (202) 682-3909 or email us at firstname.lastname@example.org.